plexefinance/PlexePublicAPI/README.md

 ### Sign Contract

-To sign the contract you must display the contract details for the Customer to review.
+To sign the contract, you must display the contract details for the customer to review.

 	/api/ApplicationApproval/get-contract/{applicationId}